 Lost No More: The Importance of Microchipping Your Pet

 Every year, over 10 million pets become lost, according to the American Humane Society.
-Of those 10 million, only 15% of dogs and 2% of cats who lack ID tags or microchips are reunited with their families.
+Of those 10 million, only 15% of dogs and 2% of cats without ID tags or microchips are reunited with their families.
 These sad statistics highlight the importance of microchipping your beloved pets.

 The Benefits of Microchipping Your Pets